Enzyme

 Saturation Kinetics

 Here’s where it gets interesting.
-At this point, the system reaches Vmax* (maximum velocity).
-Practically speaking, as you increase the concentration of substrate, the reaction rate increases linearly—until all enzyme molecules are busy.
+But as you increase the concentration of substrate, the reaction rate increases linearly—until all enzyme molecules are busy.
+That's why at this point, the system reaches Vmax* (maximum velocity).
 Adding more substrate beyond this point won’t speed things up because every enzyme is already occupied.

 Now flip that scenario: if you add more enzyme when substrate is plentiful, the reaction will initially speed up—but only until all available substrate is converted.
 Beyond that, extra enzyme sits idle.